-The course is planned in hybrid format: lectures partly on campus and partly online
+Currently The course is planned on campus

 This course is for bachelors and master students, as well as PhD